fiso64/matura-project-nn/README.md

 # matura-project-nn
-A simple neural network library written in C++ as part of my matura project.
+This is a simple neural network library written in C++ as part of my matura project.

 There is no support for fancy stuff like LSTMs, convolutional layers or even softmax and cross-entropy.
 Still, it does work for the MNIST dataset, the "Hello World" of neural networks, correctly predicting about 90% of the test set on a good day.
 While all of this code is written by me, some inspiration regarding the overall structure and naming has been taken from popular neural network libraries such as pytorch.